mui/material-ui/docs/data/base/components/trap-focus/trap-focus.md

 ## Basic trap focus

 The following demo shows a `Button` that opens a `Box` component nested inside of a `TrapFocus`.
-As long the `Box` is open, the user's keyboard cannot interact with the rest of the app:
+As long as the `Box` is open, the user's keyboard cannot interact with the rest of the app:

 {{"demo": "BasicTrapFocus.js"}}